bonnieho/bonnieho.github.io/README.md

 #### MVPs (responsiveness part is DONE!)

 - troubleshooting: see if there's a way to pre-load the pseudoclass 'Connect With Me' images so that there isn't the unsightly flash when the hover state images first load on contact.
-(STILL WORKING ON THIS!
-It seems to work ok now for hover states but can't seem to achieve same for active - still testing, though.)
+(It seems to work ok now for hover states but can't seem to achieve same for ACTIVE state - still testing, though.)

 - Rich Link Preview image + README screenshot (waiting on updated screenshot cards for a couple of the projects' repos)
 - favicon